 Lactose intolerance is caused by a lack of the enzyme lactase.

 The diagnosis is based on recognizing that symptoms occur after a person has consumed dairy products and can be confirmed with a hydrogen breath test.

 Treatment involves taking supplemental lactase enzymes and avoiding lactose, particularly in dairy products.

 Lactose, the predominant sugar found in milk and other dairy products, is broken down by the enzyme lactase, which is produced by the cells in the inner lining of the small intestine.
 Lactase breaks down lactose, a complex sugar, into its two components, glucose and galactose.
 These simple sugars are then absorbed into the bloodstream through the intestinal wall.
 If lactase is lacking, lactose cannot be digested and absorbed.
 The resulting high concentration of lactose draws fluid into the small intestine, causing watery diarrhea.
 The lactose then passes into the large intestine, where it is fermented by bacteria, producing gases that cause flatulence, bloating, and abdominal cramps.

 Lactase levels are high in infants, permitting them to digest milk.
-However, in most ethnic groups (80% of blacks and Hispanics, more than 90% of Asians), lactase levels decrease after weaning.
+However, in most ethnic groups (80% of Black people and Hispanic people, more than 90% of Asian people), lactase levels decrease after weaning.
 These decreased levels mean that older children and adults in these ethnic groups are unable to digest much lactose.
-However, 80 to 85% of whites of Northwest European descent produce lactase throughout life and are thus able to digest milk and milk products as adults.
+However, 80 to 85% of White people of Northwest European descent produce lactase throughout life and are thus able to digest milk and milk products as adults.
 Therefore, because of the ethnic composition of the United States' population, it is likely that between 30 million and 50 million people in the United States are lactose intolerant.
-It is interesting to note that this "intolerance" is really the normal state for more than 75% of the world’s population.
+It is interesting that this "intolerance" is really the normal state for more than 75% of the world’s population.